liljacs/in3120-2021/README.md

 There are five obligatory assignments in IN3120 and IN4120.
 In addition, there will be an obligatory [science fair](science-fair.md) for the IN4120 students.

-When turning in your solutions, please note:

-* Submit your solution using [Devilry](https://devilry.ifi.uio.no/).
-No emails with attachments, please.
-* Your submission should be an archive in either _*.zip_, _*.tar_ or _*.tar.gz_ format.
-No other archive formats, please.
-* Your implementation should only make use of [standard Python libraries](https://docs.python.org/3/library/index.html).
-No imports of non-standard libraries, please.
-* Your implementation should be fully contained in the supplied _*.py_ files.
-Don't introduce any new files, please.
-* The files you submit for your implementation should only be the _*.py_ files where there are missing implementations per the assignment.
-Don't submit untouched files from this repository, please, and don't spread your implementation across other files.
-* Your implementation should adhere to the APIs of the abstract base classes, without modifications.

 The coding assignments assume basic familiarity with the Python language.
 At least [version 3.7](https://www.python.org/downloads/release) will be assumed.
 You can use whatever development environment you want, but you will probably be more productive and have an easier time if you use a good IDE.
 We can recommend [PyCharm](https://www.jetbrains.com/pycharm/).
 You can use another set of tools if you want, but then don't expect help with solving challenges related to setup or tooling.

 You will be provided with some "precode" or "starter code", i.e., a set of helper classes and functions that you can make use of so that you don't have to start the coding assignments completely from scratch.
 This precode also sets some structure on how you implement the assignments.
 Please familiarize yourself with what's available.
 The precode is commented and has some illustrative usage examples.
-Please note the following three folders in the repository:
+Note the following three folders in the repository:

 * [`in3120`](in3120/): The actual precode.
 * [`tests`](tests/): Tests and REPL-related code.